Designated endangered in Canada in 2001;

 Baby orcas are born black and peachy-orange color.
 Scientists believe this caused by a thinner blubber layer, and as a result, the blood vessels are nearer the surface of the skin, giving the calves this color.

-Females orcas share all the fish they catch — an important reason for the Pods to stay together, to feed each other.
+Female Southern Resident orcas share all the fish they catch — an important reason for the Pods to stay together, to feed each other.

 The gestation period of an Orca is 15-18 months.
 The longest of any whale.

-Orcas are one of only 5 species of over 5000 mammals that go through menopause.
+Female Southern Resident orcas are one of only 5 species of over 5000 mammals that go through menopause.

 An orca's dorsal fin is one of it's distinguishing feature (saddle patch and eye patch are also distinguishing features), but it also helps regulate their body temperature.